Since 1976, we are committed to being a partner, employer and investment of choice.

 With the IT industry rapidly maturing, and as globalization and consolidation increased, we focused on executing our "Build and Buy" growth strategy, expanding both through organic growth ("Build") and through acquisitions ("Buy")—a strategy that we follow to this day.

 This decade marks a continued commitment to the fundamentals that help all of CGI's stakeholders succeed and the fulfillment of CGI's strategic objective of doubling the size of the company.

 In 2010, CGI acquired Stanley Inc., including Stanley's subsidiary operations Oberon and Techrizon.
 The acquisition nearly doubled the size of CGI's U.S. operations.
 In addition, the combination of talent and capabilities created further opportunity for growth in the key U.S. federal market.

 Today, with a presence in hundreds of locations worldwide, strong industry expertise, and end-to-end IT services, CGI is able to meet our clients' business needs anywhere, anytime.
-We continue to strive to be recognized by clients, members and shareholders as a world class IT and business process services (BPS) leader.
+We continue to strive to be recognized by clients, members and shareholders as a world class IT and business consulting services leader.
 While remaining true to our Constitution, CGI continues to adapt to best respond to changes in the IT market, the local and global business climate of clients, and to our professionals' and shareholders' expectations.